Doug Wood Bio:

 DOUG's guitar playing is inspired from so many different artists and genres, it can be really tough to nail down an exact sound.

 From compositional elements from the progressive rock groups like Yes and Genesis, to modeling rhythmic beats like Leo Kottke's and the fingerstyle sounds of Michael Hedges, Doug's music always shows an ever changing and diverse style.

 Doug has been composing, touring and performing professionally since 1989, first as co-founder of the instrumental group Watts Gnu, then as a solo artist, and recently with two collaboration projects: the Cleveland Guitar Trio (formerly Guys With Guitars) and Cellocentric.
 He has been featured live on NPR, PBS, and has even had a composition performed on "Late Night with David Letterman."
 Doug's trio Cellocentric has recently placed third in the international "Just Plain Folks Best Of" Best Album category.

 • Doug’s song Cat Dance was featured during the Late Night Show With David Letterman.

 • Doug toured with Eclectica, featuring 5X Grammy Winning drummer Roy “Futureman” Wooten and electric violinist Tracy Silverman .

 • Doug has performed opening sets for artists like Paula Cole, Beppe Gambetta, California Guitar Trio, Amy Mann, and G-Love and Special Sauce.

-• Doug’s trio Cellocentric had a song and their album nominated for the Best Instrumental category by the international music association Just Plain Folks.
+• The Cellocentric CD had their album place third for the Best Instrumental category by the international music association Just Plain Folks.

 • Regular rotation on dozens of NPR stations, including regular features on the syndicated show Echoes.